 With this film, Lee won the Golden Lion Award at the Venice Film Festival for the second time, the first being with Brokeback Mountain.
 The film adaptation and the story are loosely based on events that took place during the Japanese occupation of Shanghai.
 The film's explicit sex scenes resulted in the film being rated NC-17 in the United States. ” - lankalion

-A doctor hires an escort to seduce her husband, whom she suspects of cheating, though unforeseen events put the family in danger.
+A doctor hires an escort to seduce her husband, whom she suspects of cheating, though unforeseen events put the marriage in danger.
 (96 mins.)

 “ Chloe is a 2009 erotic thriller film directed by Atom Egoyan, a remake of the 2004 French film Nathalie....
 It stars Julianne Moore, Liam Neeson, and Amanda Seyfried in the title role.
 Its screenplay was written by Erin Cressida Wilson, based on the earlier French film, written by Anne Fontaine.